orthanc-mirrors/orthanc-book/Sphinx/source/plugins.rst

   in the official :ref:`DICOMweb <dicomweb>` plugin).
 * **Reacting** to the arrival of new DICOM images or other DICOM-related events so as to carry on automated processing.
+* ...

+Developers external to the official Orthanc project are :ref:`invited to contribute <contributing>` by creating third-party plugins.

 .. _plugins-official: